 nameis an optional descriptive name for a port

-dynamic(default) the system allocates a free hostPort for the gameserver, for game clients to connect to.
-And
+Dynamic(default) the system allocates a random free hostPort for the gameserver, for game clients to connect to. -

-containerPortthe port that is being opened on the game server process, this is a required field.
+containerPortthe port that is being opened on the game server process, this is a required field for

 protocolthe protocol being used.
 Defaults to UDP.
-TCP is the only other option.
+TCP and TCPUDP are other options.

 healthto track the overall healthy state of the GameServer, more information available in the health check documentation.